 We have taken the unique properties of these catalysts and used them to create our Sohpia Stone.
 One of the most amazing properties is the catalyst’s ability to consume a combustible without igniting it.
 This means that once the flame is blown out it cannot ignite any combustible liquid or gas.
 What does this mean?
 It means that if our Sophia Lamp should accidentally be broken, the catalyst is burning at too low a temperature to ignite the fragrance.

 Candles have a flame temperature of around 927 degrees Celsius or 1700 degrees Fahrenheit.
 Our Sophia Stone burns at approximately one fourth the temperature of a candle.
 So, not only does our Sophia Lamp out perfume any candle it is also much safer.

 "My wife loves to burn candles, but they never seem to spread their fragrance far.
 But once we got one of the Sophia Lamps, all I can say is, "Wow!"
-It really spreads the smell of fragrance everywhere in my house!
+It really spreads the smell of fragrance everywhere in our home!
 I am quite pleased, as is my wife.
 I will be recommending these to all our friends.
 I wish I had known about these years ago.
 Before, I had wasted all that money on candles."

 - Joseph - Converse, TX

 What some of us think here at ProGroom: